amdonatusprince/verxio-protocol/README.md

 - Next, we developed the UI/UX using React and TypeScript, focusing on a simple yet elegant design for both power and non-power users.
 The UI colors and feel is being build keeping in mind the Polygon Blockchain.
 - We used wagmi library for blockchain interactions which streamlined the process.
 - The elliptic library handled the complex math involved with elliptic curves, and both libraries featured TypeScript typings, making them a joy to work with.
+- We used Streamr Client to store all user transactions to a Data Pool on Streamr Hub
 - Tools Used: Solidity, Hardhat, Polygon Blockchain, React, Typescript, Wagmi and Metamask.

 ### 👥 Intended Users